dannybarash7/hw2_2024/README.md

 3. Like before, each page has ten notes.
 The backend is now responsible for fetching only ten at a time.

 ## Backend Description:
-1. The front end should connect to the backend with Axios HTTP requests.
-2. The UI will have buttons (see backend section for routes description):
-    1. add an edit button for each note: Replace the content with an editable test initialized with the note's current content.
-    2. For each note, add a delete button.
-    2. One "add new note" button.
-3. Like before, each page has ten notes.
-Please use Mongoose's pagination API.

-## middleware Description:
 1. The backend should use dotenv to read the ".env" file.
 It will contain "MONGODB_CONNECTION_URL = '...'", which Mongoose will use.
 2. Routes:
     1. Get all notes, HTTP GET request to '/notes.'